kxxt/obsidian-advanced-paste/README.md

 This command removes all the blank lines before pasting.

-This command is useful when you copies something from a web page and you find that there are too many blank lines when directly pasting into obsidian.
+This command is useful when you copy something from a web page and you find that there are too many blank lines when directly pasting into obsidian.

 ## Raw HTML